Student Behavioral Review & Threat Assessment Teams

 Threat Assessment Team

-The TAT reviews information such as police reports or complaints and concerns expressed by faculty, staff, students, or the SBRT.
+The TAT reviews police reports or complaints and concerns expressed by faculty, staff, students, or the SBRT.
 Members question those who report a concern to get a better understanding of the situation.
 Then the team discusses its seriousness, using an assessment tool developed with guidance from Randazzo.

 The team determines an appropriate course of action, which may include referring someone to counseling or for medical help, pursuing criminal charges, or barring someone from campus.